datagrok-ai/public/help/domains/bio/bioinformatics.md

 Datagrok offers custom data editing capabilities directly within the dataframe for certain data types:

-* For DNA, RNA, and protein sequences in FASTA-like format, you can edit the sequences as needed.
+* For DNA, RNA, and protein sequences in FASTA-like format, you can edit the sequences.
-* If you have loaded the HELM monomer library, you can edit HELM sequences.
-This includes adding or removing monomers and modifying connections.
+* For HELM notation if you have loaded the HELM monomer library, you can add or remove monomers and modifying connections.
   The editor supports circular and branching structures.

 ![HELM editor](img/HELM_editor.png)